 Our process starts on paper

 Putting pen to paper is the best way to jumpstart the brain and get ideas flowing freely.
-We wanted a design that creatives and technologists would appreciate, while not resorting to the overdone designs like putting software code on a shirt.
-While that’s something coders would understand, we didn’t want to create something so niche that people outside of our circles would be lost, either.
-It needed to be something that everyone could enjoy while also channeling our inner geek!
+We wanted a design that our team members could wear proudly, while not resorting to the overdone designs like putting software code on a shirt.
+While that’s something designers and developers would understand, we didn’t want to create something so niche that people outside of our circles would be lost.
+We needed something that everyone could enjoy while also channeling our inner geek!

-Our original sketches ranged from comparing building websites to baking cakes, to our logo on a Rubik’s cube.
-Now, while walking around wearing a shirt with a cake on it would’ve been a great fashion statement, everyone liked the idea of spoofing the “100” emoji and its related hashtag #KeepIt100.
+Our original sketches (four concepts shown above) ranged from baking cakes to a Rubik’s cube.
+Now, while walking around wearing a shirt with a cake on it would’ve been a great fashion statement, everyone really liked the idea of playing off the “100” emoji 💯 and its related hashtag #KeepIt100.
+And so…

 If you’re wondering by now why we’re Keepin’ it 200 OK, that’s because 200 OK is a status code used by web browsers that means “The request has succeeded”.
-The hackerish looking graphic below provides some insight into that loading process.
-While most people have come across a 404 Page Not Found, very few realize 200 OK exists.
-In fact, there are dozens of status codes so if you’re fully geeking out, check out HTTP Status Codes.
+The hacker looking graphic below provides some insight into that page loading process.
+While most people have come across a 404 Page Not Found, very few realize that 200 OK is a status.
+In fact, there are dozens of status codes if you want to check them out here: HTTP Status Codes.

 From paper to digital concepts